 Why you need a personal website

 The best personal websites are designed to set individuals apart from the rest of their contemporaries.
 The reality is that, no matter what industry you are in, there’s going to be so much competition out there and if you want to make it big, you need to put yourself forward and highlight your strengths.
-Personal websites, when done well, can grab the attention of potential recruiters and clients, and help you jumpstart your career.
+Personal websites, when done well, can grab the attention of potential recruiters and clients, and help you jumpstart your career - among other ways you can use a personal website.

 Having said that, here is a quick step-by-step guide to winning personal website design to help you build your brand and get on the road to a successful career.